 All data processing and analysis was performed in R (R Core Team 2019).
-The original data, R code for the analysis and creation of the manuscript can be accessed at the GitHub repository https://github.com/efernandezpascual/mires.
-(The GitHub repository is private until publication, for peer-review a copy can be downloaded at https://drive.google.com/file/d/1wnrNuQXvXcCruhKXdoFaRcm6tEZPaZkN/view?usp=sharing) To clean the logs we took the following steps: (i) removing records from the first week after installation, to account for the installation process and the settling of the soils; and (ii) keeping only time series with records for both the dry and waterlogged points, because some of the dataloggers had failed at different points in time.
+To clean the logs we took the following steps: (i) removing records from the first week after installation, to account for the installation process and the settling of the soils; and (ii) keeping only time series with records for both the dry and waterlogged points, because some of the dataloggers had failed at different points in time.
 Afterwards, we calculated four bioclimatic variables for each datalogger: (1) the mean diurnal range; i.e. the average for the whole period of the daily differences between the maximum and the minimum temperatures recorded in the day; (2) the maximum temperature of the warmest month; i.e. the average of the daily maximum records, for the warmest month; (3) the minimum temperature of the coldest month; i.e. the average of the daily minimum records, for the coldest month; and (4) the annual range; i.e. the difference between the maximum temperature of the warmest month and the minimum temperature of the coldest month.
 These are classical bioclimatic variables that indicate the limiting factors (extreme temperatures) and seasonality (diurnal and annual range) that organisms must tolerate (O’Donnell and Ignizio 2012).
 To compare our measurements with model-based predictions of air temperature, we downloaded from CHELSA the same bioclimatic variables for our measuring coordinates (https://chelsa-climate.org/bioclim/).

 To test if the differences between dry and waterlogged points were significant, we used paired t-tests (n = 8 paired sites per each of the four bioclimatic variables).
 Tests were one-tailed, according to the original hypotheses: the dry point would have a higher diurnal range, a higher maximum temperature, a lower minimum temperature, and a higher annual range.
 To compare our soil measurements with the CHELSA air temperatures we calculated Pearson’s correlation between both sets of values, and we also calculated the root-mean-square error (RMSE) of the CHELSA values as a measure of their accuracy (n = 8 sites per combination of bioclimatic variable and dry/waterlogged condition).
 We calculated RMSE using its implementation in the package Metrics (Hamner and Frasco 2018).
+We checked whether our data complied with the normality assumption of the t-test and Pearson’s correlation using the Shapiro-Wilk normality test; the assumption was met in all cases (p > 0.05).
+To check whether the analyses were influenced by the fact that recording periods did not match across all eight sites, we repeated the analyses using only full-year, contemporaneous data series (01 Jan 2015 - 31 Dec 2017, excluding La Vega Comeya); the results of these analyses were the same as the ones presented in this article (Supplementary Tables S1 and S2).

 Results